The house at Tintagel Old Post Office

 A final phase of roof restoration took place in 1992.
 After discovering that some of the supporting beams were rotten, a conservation project was carried out in order to repair or replace them.
 This project involved removing all the slates of the roof in stages, cataloguing them, treating or replacing the supporting beams before placing the roof slates back in their original position.
 This took two conservation builders six months at a cost of over £75,000.
 It was decided that due to the warped shape of the beams and the characterful appearance of the house that the roof would be put back askew and remain wonky.
 The project went on to win an award for building conservation from the Cornish Buildings Group.

-Today, work on the fabric of the building is an ongoing maintenance project funded by memberships, donations and purchases in the online shop.
+Today, work on the fabric of the building is an ongoing maintenance project funded by memberships, donations and purchases of souvenirs in the post room.

 Once the shippen - a place for keeping cattle - this room later became a private parlour.
 The main features of this room are the fireplace with large stone lintel, a longcase clock that strikes on the hour and several samplers that were worked on by girls as young as nine.